ibm-cloud-docs/vpc/vpn-onprem.md

 ## Configuring the on-premises VPN gateway
 {: #configuring-onprem-gateway}

-The next step is configuring your on-premises VPN gateway peer to connect to your IBM VPN for VPC gateway.
+The next step is configuring your on-premises VPN gateway peer to connect to your IBM {{site.data.keyword.vpn_vpc_short}} gateway.
 The configuration depends on the type of VPN gateway.
 See the following topics for details.

 - [Connecting to an AWS peer](/docs/vpc?topic=vpc-aws-config)
 - [Connecting to a Check Point Security Gateway peer](/docs/vpc?topic=vpc-check-point-config)